Importing from Microsoft Excel

 Then the workbook will be opened and each worksheet inspected in turn.

-The bridging software will attempt to find a worksheet named 'MTD-VAT' or 'MTD-VATx', then attempt to capture the VAT Return details from Cells 'B1 to 'B13'.
+The bridging software will attempt to find the VAT Return details from Cells 'B1 to 'B13'.

 The following section describes the detailed technical requirements for importing from